Affordable, Effective, and Easy DIY Cleaners for Your Whole Home

 If you're trying to get stains out, we suggest using baking soda.
 If things are really gross, do the hydrogen peroxide.
 For just basic cleaning, you can stick with the straight up vinegar.

 If your windows aren't really that dirty, just use water and a microfiber cloth to wipe clean.
 Honestly, microfiber cloths are amazing, and you'll be surprised at how much they can do without any products.
-For when you really need a cleaner that isn't some funky shade of blue, we like this recipe.
+For when you really need a DIY glass cleaner that isn't some funky shade of blue, we like this recipe.

 - Mix ¼ cup vodka (use a cheap, bottom shelf brand), ¼ cup white vinegar, 1 tbsp cornstarch, and 2 cups of hot water to make a spray that will leave your windows spotless.
+Make sure to shake vigorously each time before you use it.

 - ½ cup vinegar for every gallon of water

-Multipurpose Grout Cleaner and Mold and Mildew killer
+DIY Multipurpose Grout Cleaner and Mold and Mildew killer

 - Make a paste of 1/2 cup of baking soda, 1/2 cup of hydrogen peroxide, then use a used toothbrush to scrub.
 Wait 5-10 minutes then rinse.